Go on, head over to Google.

-You haven’t got time to pick up the phone, after all.
-And that doesn’t make you lazy, either - it makes you a modern restaurant diner.
+In an ideal world, the majority of your customers find and book your venue online.
+We know you haven’t got time to pick up the phone and process every single customer.
+And that doesn’t make you lazy, either - it makes you a modern business owner.

 With third-party booking sites such as OpenTable and Bookatable making it easy to book multiple tables at different restaurants for the same time slot, no-shows are seemingly inevitable once the diner makes their ‘final decision’ without canceling the others.